 My reviews will not focus on the rules of the game.
 There are better reviewers on that format than I could ever contribute.
-The purpose behind my reviews are to highlight one, and only one, overriding aspect of any game: fun.
+The purpose behind my reviews is to highlight one, and only one, overriding aspect of any game: fun.
 That’s it.
 As a big kid at heart, I play games in order to have a good time.
 In the end, all I really care about is if I’m going to want to play the thing again, and will anyone else.
 Hence, I’ve chosen five areas to highlight that are all aspects of the game’s funness.
 Examined from this paradigm, these are all aspects that I believe should be enjoyed during the whole experience of playing board games.

 1. Out of the Box:

-- Simple rules (yet not a simple game)
+- Simple enough rules

 3. Ease of Play: